julianeweller/mg2sc/README.md

 Both files, scMeG-kraken.py and k2sc.py are required for the full workflow and need to be in the same folder.

 command:\
-python scMeG-kraken.py --input [bamfile, e.g. starsolo/Aligned.sortedByCoord.out.bam] --outdir [output directory] / --DBpath [path to kraken database] --threads [#, e.g. 8] --prefix [prefered file prefix] --verbosity [error/warning/info/debug]
+python scMeG-kraken.py --input [bamfile, e.g. possorted_genome_bam.bam from Cellranger] --outdir [output directory] / --DBpath [path to kraken database] --threads [#, e.g. 8] --prefix [prefered file prefix] --verbosity [error/warning/info/debug]

+The input BAM file needs to have unmapped reads present, and needs to have `CB`/`UB` tags for the reads.
+Cellranger output BAMs fulfil these conditions, but if you make yours with other tools (e.g. starsolo) please make sure that these conditions are met.

 successfull run:
 - "Sparse matrix with single cell information created"